Liverpool Hope University: Special collections

 The university's specialist campus for music and visual and performing arts teaching is the Creative Campus in Everton next to St Francis Xavier's Church.
 The university also has a residential-only campus, Aigburth Park in St Michael's, and Plas Caerdeon, an outdoor education centre in Snowdonia, North Wales.

 The university's teaching campuses contain three Grade II listed buildings.
 One of these is the former main building of Saint Katharine's College at Hope Park, now renamed as the Hilda Constance Allen Building.
 The Creative Campus includes the other two: the former Saint Francis Xavier's School (now the Cornerstone Building) designed by Henry Clutton, and the former LSPCC (Liverpool Society for the Prevention of Cruelty to Children) building at 3 Islington Square.

 Hope Park is bisected by Taggart Avenue, which runs north–south through the middle of the campus and divides the former sites of two of the university's three predecessor colleges.
 On the western side of Taggart Avenue is the former campus of Christ's College, while the eastern side (which besides Hilda Constance Allen also includes the EDEN Building and the Sheppard-Worlock Library) was formerly the campus of Saint Katharine's.
 In the era when the two colleges existed, high walls ran along both sides of Taggart Avenue, physically separating the institutions.

 The university's third predecessor college, Notre Dame, was located on Mount Pleasant at its corner with Hope Street.
 Its former property, which it vacated in 1980, was acquired by Liverpool Polytechnic and became part of the campus of LJMU, the polytechnic's successor institution.
 Together with an adjoining townhouse it forms LJMU's John Foster Building.

 Organisation and administration

 The university follows a Christian principle to avoid bank loans and has not taken out a new bank loan since the mid-2000s.
 Expenditure is financed from university cash reserves, and the university budget is set from zero each year with only permanent staffing rolled over.
-In 2018 the university established an Income Generation Plan to diversify income streams away from a reliance on undergraduate tuition fees.
+In 2018, the university established an Income Generation Plan to diversify income streams away from a reliance on undergraduate tuition fees.

+Schools and departments

+The university comprises four faculties and nine schools.
+The School of Creative and Performing Arts is located at the Creative Campus, with all other schools/departments at Hope Park.